 (**) The Mail Recipient Creation and Mail Recipients roles are also optional if you migrate data to existing mailboxes.
 If you don't have any mailboxes on the target server and you want the program to create them, you need to assign these roles to the admin account.

-Keep in mind that the program will always check if the accounts used to connect to the source or target server have all the necessary roles.
-If not, it will attempt to assign the missing roles, which may require providing credentials of another account.
-This account must be a member of the Organization Management role group (or must be a Global administrator if you're configuring a connection to Office 365).
+The program will always check if the accounts used to connect to the source or target server have all the necessary roles.
+If not, it will attempt to assign the missing roles, which may require providing credentials of another account that must be a member of the Organization Management role group.

 You can also create a user account from scratch and assign all the necessary roles to this account yourself.